mossbanay/Psychology-3-4/Questions/Chapter10.md

 #### Describe the most prominent changes that occur at the neuronal level when learning occurs.

 When learning occurs, synapses are strengthened by the release of neurotransmitters from the pre-synaptic neuron to the post-synaptic neuron.
-Repeated firing between the neurons leads the post-synaptic neuron to become more sensitive the the pre-synaptic neuron.
+Repeated firing between the neurons leads the post-synaptic neuron to become more sensitive to the pre-synaptic neuron.
 Additionally, when learning occurs, new synapses between neurons are formed, also strengthening the neural pathway making it easier for the pathway to fire again in the future.

 #### Outline the roles glutamate and dopamine have in learning.